-Finally, the echelon form of A is $E = B^{-1}A$ .
-No further checking is needed since the product so obtained is in echelon form, and the matrix F of the last step of the algorithm has 0 rows.
+Finally, the echelon form of A is $E = B^{-1}A$.
+No further checking is needed since the produce so obtained is in echelon form, and the matrix F of the last step of the algorithm has 0 rows.

 Remark 7.10.
 Above we have given only the barest sketch of asymptotically fast "block" algorithms for linear algebra.
-For optimized algorithms that work in the general case, please see the source code of [Ste06].
+For an actual implementation with many further details worked out see [Ste06].

 7.5.
-Decomposing Spaces under the Action of Matrix
+Decomposing Spaces Under the Action of Matrix